 Human Heredity and Health in Africa (H3Africa)

 The Human Heredity and Health in Africa (H3Africa) Initiative is a partnership between NIH, the African Society of Human Genetics and Wellcome Trust.
 Learn more about the NIH and H3Africa, and access information on programs and upcoming funding opportunities from H3Africa.

 Dissemination and Implementation Research in Health: This program supports research to identify, develop, evaluate and refine effective and efficient methods, systems, infrastructures and strategies.
 Focusing on patient outcomes, supported programs will disseminate and implement research-tested health behavior change interventions, evidence-based prevention, early detection, diagnostic, treatment and management, quality of life improvement services, and data monitoring and surveillance reporting tools into public health and clinical practice settings.

-The NIH, in collaboration with the Office of the Global AIDS Coordinator (OGAC) is soliciting applications for implementation science research that will inform delivery and scale-up of efficacious interventions to improve HIV prevention, care, and treatment in Africa.
+- The NIH, in collaboration with the Office of the Global AIDS Coordinator (OGAC), recently solicited applications for implementation science research that will inform delivery and scale-up of efficacious interventions to improve HIV prevention, care and treatment in Africa.